akatsuki105/snes-test-roms/Motive-test-ROMs/README.md

 # Motive's test ROMs

-Posted by user Motive in the Mesen-S thread [on the nesdev forum][p].
+Posted by user Motive in the Mesen-S thread on the nesdev forum.

 Motive originally [posted HblankEmuTest.sfc with the description for SplitScreen.sfc](https://forums.nesdev.com/viewtopic.php?p=237178#p237178)